wp-plugins/flyzoo/readme.txt

 * Responsive on tablets and mobile devices

-* Multiple in-browser chat: browse your site and chat at the same time!
+* Multiple in-browser chats: browse your site and chat at the same time!

 * SSL Connection: automatic chat encryption for HTTPS/SSL sites